KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-elemental-gauge.md

 [https://youtu.be/qjTTqPpujiM](https://youtu.be/qjTTqPpujiM)

 In addition, the reduction of 7.5s is a precise frame count.
 This is the "taxless" value, compared to the "taxed" value of 6s.
-This allows us to calculate the exact value of the so-called "Aura Tax": 6/7.5 = 0.8.
+This allows us to calculate the exact value of the so-called "aura Tax": 6/7.5 = 0.8.
 This confirms our theory that the Tax is roughly 80%, that is exactly correct.

 **Significance:**
 This allows us to more precisely measure frames on reactions due to the way friendly auras appear clearer than enemy auras.
 Since enemies can have 1 or 2 unit attacks, it's possible some enemies have 4 unit attacks for Elements we have previously not been able to test with 4 units.
 There may even be 3-unit enemies.
 This opens up more possible reactions we can test.

-## Geo Aura Investigation
+## Geo aura Investigation

 **By:** Mr. Pillow\#0065, ShampooBrain\#9583
 **Added:** <Version date="2022-08-24" />